sercankulcu/sercankulcu.github.io/_posts/2020-07-01-the-gaming-pc-i-would-build-in-2020.md

 If I were building a gaming PC on **July 1, 2020**, this is the machine I would actually want.
 I am not simply choosing the most expensive part in every category.
 The priority is gaming performance, then reliability, cooling and enough headroom to keep the system useful for years.

+### The context

+July 2020 is one of the most uncomfortable months in recent PC building history.
+The GPU market is at a standstill: NVIDIA's Turing architecture (RTX 20 series) is two years old and aging, and RTX 30 series (Ampere) is widely rumored to arrive in September or October 2020.
+AMD's RDNA2 is also expected by the end of 2020.
+On July 1, none of this exists.

+On the CPU side, Intel launched 10th gen Comet Lake in May 2020.
+The i9-10900K adds two more cores versus the previous 9900K, reaching ten cores at up to 5.3 GHz single-core boost on an upgraded Z490 platform.
+AMD's Ryzen 3000 (Zen 2, 2019) remains competitive in multi-threaded work — the Ryzen 9 3950X with 16 cores is the content creation choice — but Intel maintains a single-thread gaming edge at the high end.

+The RTX 2080 Ti, launching September 2018 at $999–1199, is still the fastest gaming GPU available on July 1.
+DLSS 2.0 (released March 2020) dramatically improved NVIDIA's AI upscaling quality over the original version, and AMD's RDNA architecture with RX 5700 XT offers strong 1440p performance at lower cost.

+The honest verdict: this is a bad time to buy a GPU.
+Building in July 2020 means accepting you may see 50–80% faster GPUs in September for the same money.
+I would build only if the need is immediate.

 ### The build

 - **CPU:** Intel Core i9-10900K